trilitech/tezos-developer-docs/src/pages/smart-contracts/oracles/index.md

 We can present two approaches that computation oracles may use:

-- Use [Trusted Execution Environments (TTEs)](#trusted-execution-environments-tees) to perform verifications in a way that can't be tampered with.
+- Use [Trusted Execution Environments (TEEs)](#trusted-execution-environments-tees) to perform verifications in a way that can't be tampered with.

 - Run the computation on a virtual machine and implement a contract with the ability to run single execution steps of this virtual machine.
 If an entity provides the result to a contract and another entity contests it, a negotiation process can be used to figure out the single execution step where the two entities disagree and punish the incorrect one.